-Hydro Tasmania's proposed Derogation reflects its position that the costs of the additional six second raise service necessary to meet the new TFOS should be recovered from those generators who benefit from the new standard, i.e. those generating units who are able to connect and operate in the Tasmania region once the new TFOS commences.
-Hydro Tasmania submits that recovering the Additional Cost pursuant to the existing cost recovery methodology would be inconsistent with good regulatory practice and likely to reduce economic efficiency in the NEM.15 Hydro Tasmania also submits the proposed Derogation places an appropriate incentive on New TFOS Units to provide or procure additional R6 services.16 The proposed Derogation is supported by the NGF and Roaring 40s.17
+Hydro Tasmania's proposed Derogation reflects its position that the costs of the additional fast raise service necessary to meet the 2008 TFOS should be recovered from those generators who benefit from the new standard, i.e. those generating units who are able to connect and operate in the Tasmania region once the 2008 TFOS commences.
+Hydro Tasmania submits that recovering the Additional Cost pursuant to the existing cost recovery methodology would be inconsistent with good regulatory practice and likely to reduce economic efficiency in the NEM.
+Hydro Tasmania also submits the proposed Derogation places an appropriate incentive on 2008 TFOS Units to provide or procure additional R6 services.
+The proposed Derogation is supported by the NGF and Roaring 40s.

-14 AEMC Reliability Panel, TFOS Review Final Report, pp. 26-27.
+&lt;sup>26 AEMC Reliability Panel, pp. 26-27.

-Other stakeholders did not agree that the introduction of the new TFOS warranted changes to the current cost recovery methodology.
+Other stakeholders did not agree that the introduction of the 2008 TFOS warranted changes to the current cost recovery methodology.
 The arguments in favour of maintaining the current arrangements are, in summary: